Data-driven Estimation of Under Frequency Load Shedding after Outages in Small Power Systems: Methodology

 \subsection{Labeling the Data}

-The measurements for labeling the data can be obtained by solving high-order differential swing equations, from historical data, or by using \gls{SFR} models.
-In this paper, a \gls{SFR} model is used to analyze the frequency stability of small isolated power systems, such as the La Palma Island, which is the system being studied.
-The \gls{SFR} model can reflect the short-term frequency response of such systems.
+In labeling the data, the \gls{SFR} model is used to analyze the frequency stability of small isolated power systems, such as the La Palma Island system being studied.
+The \gls{SFR} model can reflect the short-term frequency response of such systems, but other dynamic power system models could also be employed.
+The power-system model, which is typically used to design \gls{UFLS} schemes for an island power system consisting of $I$ generating units, is detailed in \cref{fSFRmodel}.

+A second-order model approximation is used to represent the turbine-governor system of each generating unit ($i$).
+The dynamic frequency responses are mainly influenced by the rotor and turbine-governor system dynamics, while excitation and generator transients are ignored due to their faster dynamics.
+The load-damping factor ($D$) is used to consider the overall response of the loads, provided that its value is known.
+The gain ($k_i$), which is the inverse of the droop, and the parameters ($a_{i,1}$, $a_{i,2}$, $b_{i,1}$, and $b_{i,2}$) of each generating unit ($i$) can be determined from more precise models or field tests.
+The gain ($k_i$) is an essential parameter to indicate the frequency response of unit $i$, and will influence the \gls{UFLS} scheme activation.
+To have features that can reflect the amount of \gls{UFLS} after the outage, a weighted gain is defined, which will be used as a feature for the training dataset.
+The equation,

+represents the weighted gain after the outage of unit $g$.
+Due to the limited primary spinning reserve, the units' power output is restricted by the power output limitations $\Delta p_{i,min}$ and $\Delta p_{i,max}$, and the ramp-up speed of the units should be constrained by the maximum ramping capacity of each respective unit.
 The complete model is explained in \cite{Sigrist2016}.